matrixorigin/matrixorigin.io/docs/MatrixOne/FAQs/deployment-faqs.md

 ```

 When connecting to the MySQL Client using the root user with a CN label, you can use the following command example: `mysql -u root?workload=bk -p111 -h 10.206.16.10 -P 31429`.
 In this command, `workload=bk` represents the CN label, connected using `=` as a separator.

+Similarly, you can export data using the `mo-dump` tool; refer to the following command example: `mo-dump -u "dump?workload=bk" -h 10.206.16.10 -P 31429 -db tpch_10g > /tmp /aron/tpch_10g.sql`.